-The Great Barrier Reef
+Where Is the Great Barrier Reef?

 The Great Barrier Reef is a huge living formation in Australia.
 It has 2900 reefs and 900 islands.
 The Great Barrier Reef is in the Coral Sea, off the coast of Queensland, Australia.
 It runs along the Queensland coast, from near the southern town of Bundaberg to up past Cape York.